johnpapa/vscode-peacock/docs/changelog/README.md

 ## 3.10.0

+- Added `sash.hoverBorder` to the Accent Borders

+  - Changed default value for setting `affectAccentBorders` to true.
+Accent borders in vs code were clashing contrasts, since the introduction of [sash.hoverBorder](https://code.visualstudio.com/updates/v1_52#_sash-hover-border-color).

 - Added support for Peacock as a VS Code web extension [PR 461](https://github.com/johnpapa/vscode-peacock/pull/461)

   - The VS Code team recently launched VS Code for the web with [github.dev](https://docs.github.com/en/codespaces/developing-in-codespaces/web-based-editor)!
 You can read the full guide for extension authors creating and migrating extensions here: [Web Extensions